My El Nido travel guide will give you all the information you need to enjoy your stay in this amazing destination!

 There are plenty more things to do in El Nido.
-A 10-minute scooter ride brings you to one of the best beaches I’ve ever been to, Las Cabanas.
-It’s a 5-minute walk from the drop off point at the side of the road, but it doesn’t disappoint.
+A 10-minute scooter ride brings you to one of the best beaches in El Nido, Las Cabanas.
+It’s a 5-minute walk from the drop-off point at the side of the road, but it doesn’t disappoint.

 The Taraw Cliff hike is a particularly good one.
 It’s probably best to hire a local guide to do this hike, but you will not regret it.
 As Journeying James outlines, the views from the top of the cliff, overlooking Bacuit Bay, are incredible, to say the least!

 Island hopping is probably the main activity to do in El Nido, and that is for good reason.
 It is probably the best place to go island hopping in the Philippines!
 Bacuit Bay is incredible and there are many great places to visit during an island hopping tour.
 You have four different packages to choose from, which are imaginatively named A to D!

 If you are here for a while, then it may be worth doing all four, as there are many amazing beaches and great locations to see.
 The average cost of a tour is PHP1,200-1,400, although this can vary depending on where you book the tour.